Hypodermic needle model: Two-step flow

-Lazarsfeld's debunking of these models of communication provided the way for new ideas regarding the media's effects on the public.
-Lazarsfeld introduced the idea of the two-step flow of communication in 1944.
-Elihu Katz contributed to the model in 1955 through studies and publications.
-The model of the two-step flow of communication assumes that ideas flow from the mass media to opinion leaders and then to the greater public.
-They believed the message of the media to be transferred to the masses via this opinion leadership.
+Lazarsfeld's debunking of these models of communication provided the way for new theories of the media's effects on the public.
+Lazarsfeld introduced the idea of the two-step flow of communication in 1944, further developed in 1955 with Elihu Katz.
+The model of the two-step flow of communication assumes that ideas flow from the mass media to "opinion leaders" and then to the greater public.
 Opinion leaders are categorized as individuals with the best understanding of media content and the most accessibility to the media as well.
 These leaders essentially take in the media's information, and explain and spread the media's messages to others.

 Disagreements about the hypodermic needle theory may be based on how audiences are classified.
 For example, the pro-hypodermic perspective suggests that despite differing types of audiences, the theory remains valid if a direct effect occurs.
 However, many anti-hypodermic views instead note that the theory can only be applied if the effect works on a similar, mass group of people.
 Other interpretation differences depend on whether researchers involve mediating and intervening variables in case studies.
 This may include the influence of an audience’s prior knowledge and background.

 Thus, the two step flow model and other communication theories suggest that the media does not directly have an influence on viewers anymore.
 Instead, interpersonal connections and even selective exposure play a larger role in influencing the public in the modern age.
 Contemporary research suggests that individuals are more likely to form opinions through the two step flow process, and through the role of influencers and opinion leaders on social media outlets.
 Social media has become an increasingly individualized experience and process, thus users are likely to form opinions based on the content they are exposed to and interact with.